Kazenoyama/FrameworkThreeJS/DOCUMENTATION.md

 ## loadModel

 Loads a 3D model from a specified path and adds it to the scene with a given name and size.
 The model is set to invisible after loading.
+To get back the model, use .then() to give the model to a variable you have already defined.

 ### Parameters